 - Denied access to certain campus buildings, and/or

 - Denied the ability to serve in a leadership position.

-The student may not be given timely access to the written charges levelled against her or him, along with the documents that purport to support the charges, and in our experience, students often do not appreciate the procedures involved and fail to prepare adequately for the hearing.
-A student should read the school’s policies, gather witnesses and documents in his or her defense, consider requesting and demanding that his accusers or other witnesses be present in person, prepare various statements for a defense and spend time and effort readying for the honor council hearing.
+The student may not be given timely access to the written charges leveled against them, along with the documents that purport to support the charges, and in our experience, students often do not appreciate the procedures involved and fail to prepare adequately for the hearing.
+A student should read the school’s policies, gather witnesses and documents in his or her defense, consider requesting and demanding that their accusers or other witnesses be present in person, prepare various statements for their defense, and spend time and effort readying for the honor council hearing.

 In practice, the student faces practical disadvantages, some of which are noted:

 First, though there is a presumption of innocence and the honor council must find the violation occurred using a preponderance of the evidence standard, in practice those may be illusory.
 When a faculty member challenges a student’s integrity, the faculty member’s testimony and words generally carry far more weight than a student’s, and since honor code violations are not common or commonly reported, the underlying perhaps unstated assumption is that no proceeding would have been brought unless the student was guilty.

 Second, most students are not schooled in the art of preparing for a serious honor council hearing beforehand.
 They are allowed to be accompanied by another student or faculty adviser, but few faculty members will agree to assist a student before an honor council hearing; few student advisers understand the process; and in any event, the adviser’s role is restricted and limited.
 Preparation however is key and again few students understand how to prepare and mount an effective defense.
 At a minimum, the student should do the following:

 - Read and understand the university’s written policies governing the honor code and honor council,

 - Obtain a copy of all information upon which the accusation is based,

 - Explore any possible justification for the alleged conduct,